Aditi270/Vaahan/README.md

-# 🧠 Research Paper Summarization & Podcast API
+# Research Paper Summarization

-> **Problem Statement:**
+> **Objective:**
-Staying updated on research across multiple fields is challenging and time-consuming.
-Create a system that can search for relevant research papers, process them, organize and summarize them by topic, and create accessible audio summaries.
+A multi-agent system that can find, analyze, and summarize research papers from various sources, organize them by topic, and generate audio podcasts discussing the findings..

 ---

-## 🚀 Project Overview
+## Overview

-I built a **FastAPI-based backend service** that allows users to:
-- Upload academic papers (PDF)
-- Extract research topics
-- Generate long-form LLM-based summaries (via DeepSeek)
-- Synthesize multiple paper summaries into one
-- Generate audio podcasts from summaries (gTTS)
-- Search research papers using arXiv API

-It’s modular, API-first, and designed for integration with an interactive frontend.
+I built a FastAPI‑powered, modular backend that serves as the core of an interactive research assistant.
+The system allows users to upload academic papers in PDF format, automatically extract their key research topics, and generate long‑form summaries using DeepSeek.
+It can also synthesize multiple summaries into a single cohesive overview and convert these summaries into audio podcasts with gTTS.
+In addition, the service integrates with the arXiv API to search for related research papers.
+Designed with an API‑first approach, it is optimized for seamless integration with a modern, interactive frontend.
 ---

 ## 🔍 Focus Areas